 - All participants are obliged to stop at the feed zone with their respective peloton.

 - Each rider must choose the course s/he wishes to ride at the time of registration.
 Advice will be made available on the website cyclosquebecoises.com to allow riders to make a wise and informed choice based on individual level and ability as well as the time constraints for each course.

 - The end-of-ride vehicle (“broom wagon”) will trail the ride on each course at a minimum speed established by the organizer, to be communicated to riders at the time of registration.
 Any entrant or group of entrants passed by this vehicle will be declared as having missed the time limit.
 From that point on, stragglers will be permitted to ride to the finish line on their own, in unprotected conditions and under their sole responsibility; they must obey the Highway Safety Code and will not be credited with an official time.

-- Only standard road, hybrid bikes (without barends) are accepted, provided that they are compliant with the rules and regulations in effect.
+- Only standard road and hybrid bikes (without barends) are accepted, provided that they comply with the rules and regulations in effect.
 Mountain bikes are not accepted.

-- Each rider must wear a helmet compliant with the standards in effect.
+- Each rider must wear a helmet in compliance with the standards in effect.

 - Disc wheels, triathlon handlebars and spinaci-type handlebars are not permitted.

 - Radios, portable sound systems, music players or cellphones equipped with headphones (mp3 players, iPods, iPhones, miniature speakers, etc.) are not permitted.